MAGIC VALLEY

 Sewing: This is a machine sewing class.
 We will be making a sewing machine bag/case to keep your machine dust free, and all of your bits and bobs together.
 This class has an extra $15 charge that will be paid to the mentor on the first day of class.
 The class will go to the fabric store to choose their own fabric to work with.
 A sewing machine is required and if possible the manual that goes with it.

 Improv Performance: Have you ever seen the show "Who’s Line is it Anyway" and thought, "I’d love to learn how to perform improv?"
 Well, then this is the class for you.
 This class is being taught by a professional stand up comic and his wife who performs improv professionally.
-You will learn impov skills like anding, reacting to the last thing said, making others look good makes you look good, building confidence, just going for it, etc. Some leadership skills and team building skills such as listening, accepting, making agreements and the benefits of creative tension will also be taught.
+You will learn improv skills like anding, reacting to the last thing said, making others look good makes you look good, building confidence, just going for it, etc. Some leadership skills and team building skills such as listening, accepting, making agreements and the benefits of creative tension will also be taught.

 Painting: This class is a rare opportunity to learn from a professional artist and art teacher.
 Wes has taught art for years and has even taught at CSI.
 The cost of this class is $110 per student.
 This fee covers the cost of materials and the tuition for the class.
 In this class you get the opportunity to learn five types of painting.
 You will start with the basics of sketching the item you are going to paint then painting on a canvas.